 For a list of Maryland economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Maryland Department of Business and Economic Development Programs
+Maryland Department of Commerce Programs

 Maryland Venture Fund: A state-funded seed and early-stage equity fund; an evergreen fund that receives annual allocations from the Maryland State Legislature.
 The Fund makes direct investments in technology and life science companies and indirect investments in venture capital funds.
 Approximately 60% of the Fund is invested in technology companies in the areas of software, communications, and IT security, and 40% of the Fund is invested in life sciences companies in the areas of therapeutics, medical devices and diagnostics.

 Invest Maryland: The largest venture capital investment in history by the State and was designed to support young companies in high-growth Maryland industries.
 In 2012, $84 million was raised for the program through an online auction of premium tax credits to insurance companies with operations in Maryland.
 Of that funding, two-thirds is being managed by private venture firms in invest in innovative early-stage businesses in the State.
 If successful with investments, the firms will return 100% of the principal and 80% of the profits to the State’s general fund.
 The remaining third will be invested by the state-run Maryland Venture Fund.
 The state is expecting to invest in hundreds of innovative early-stage companies.

 Challenge Investment Program: Provides financing for seed-stage companies to cover a portion of the initial costs associated with bringing new products to market.
 Initial investments of $50,000 to $100,000 are made with incremental investments to a maximum of $150,000.
 These incremental investments are awarded based upon the client’s performance and the client’s ability to achieve milestones set by the Maryland Venture Fund at the time of the initial closing.